 - “Why did you even stay in this relationship for so long?”

 - “Isn’t it a little too soon after your divorce to be dating?”

-I’ve only started exploring the concept of identifying and reinforcing boundaries with friends and family, especially when someone claims to make a statement out of love but is ACTUALLY shame.
-Standing up for myself in these instances has inspired me to look in the mirror… If I’m not okay with others saying these things to me, why do I say them to myself?
+I’ve only started exploring the concept of identifying and reinforcing boundaries with friends and family, especially when someone claims to make a statement out of love but is actually disguised shame.
+Standing up for myself in these situations inspired me to look in the mirror.
+If I’m not okay with others saying these things to me, why do I say them to myself?

-This incredible book Burnout encourages readers to figure out where this madwoman voice comes from and how we can befriend rather than demonize her.
+This incredible book Burnout (recommended by my therapist) encourages readers to figure out where this madwoman voice comes from and how to befriend rather than demonize her.
 Basically if we stop whipping ourselves for one second, we’d realize this madwoman is just trying to protect us.
 She’s our imaginary friend.

 Where My Madwoman Came From